erlerobot/erle_gitbook_erlebrain/en/ros/rostutorials.md

 # ROS Tutorials

-The following tutorials provide a step-by-step guide using [Erle board](http://erlerobot.com) on how to dive into the Robot Operative System.
+The following tutorials provide a step-by-step guide using [Erle-Brain](http://erlerobot.com) on how to dive into the Robot Operative System.

 ### Tutorial Index